Glossary of dance moves: Walk

 The walk is probably the most basic dance move.
 It exists in almost every dance.
 Walks approximately correspond normal walking steps, taking into the account the basic technique of the dance in question.
 (For example, in Latin-dance walks the toe hits the floor first, rather than the heel.)

 In dance descriptions the term walk is usually applied when two or more steps are taken in the same direction.
 A single step, e.g., forward, is called just thus: "step forward".

 Walks can be done in various dance positions: in closed position, promenade position, shadow position, sweetheart position, etc.

 Curved walks are done along a curve, rather than along a straight line.

 Whisk

 The various kinds of whisk are dance moves in International Standard and American Smooth dances.
 They are characterised by the partners crossing their outside legs behind their inside legs, arriving in promenade position.

 Wing

 The wing is a move in waltz and other Standard dances.
 Both partners take a step forward, and then the lady walks in a half-circle in front of the man from his right to his left side.

+Worm

+The Worm is a move in which the person makes rhythmic wave like movements lying on the ground.